left-caret

 Overview

-A highly accomplished advocate, Mr. Wong is widely recognized as a leading lawyer by numerous legal directories.
-He is recognized by Chambers Global and Chambers UK, where he is described as “a skilled arbitration practitioner with significant expertise” who “receives high praise from the market,” “a master tactician”, “an outstanding advocate and good cross-examiner,” “an extremely polished oral and written advocate,” and “a great team leader.”
+Garreth is widely recognized as a leading lawyer by numerous legal directories.
+He is ranked by Chambers Global and Chambers U.K., where he is described as “a skilled arbitration practitioner with significant expertise” who “receives high praise from the market,” “a master tactician”, “an outstanding advocate and good cross-examiner,” “an extremely polished oral and written advocate” and “a great team leader.”
 As reported by Chambers, “Garreth is a top-tier advocate.
 His cross-examination is forensic, measured and effective.
 He earns the respect of the tribunal, witnesses, colleagues and opponents alike.”
-Clients also note that he is a “superb international arbitration lawyer” who is “very impressive”, “very thorough and detailed, a good strategic thinker” and “very good at marshalling complex technical evidence.”
+He is described as a “superb international arbitration lawyer” who is “very impressive”, “very thorough and detailed, a good strategic thinker” and “very good at marshalling complex technical evidence.”

-Global Arbitration Review 100 reports that Mr. Wong is “especially impressive”.
+Global Arbitration Review 100 reports that Garreth is “especially impressive”.
 He is “calm, cool and collected throughout a very stressful and fraught process … able to think on his feet because he was better prepared than anyone else in the room”.

 Recognitions